toshiaki-jaist/rprd/README.md

 ### Usage
 Installing Z3 and Z3py is required to run GRPRD.
 A RPRD model is described as a python program.
 Importing 'road_gen.py' in the program and running it generate scenarios.

-Firstly, it is necessary to import z3py and GRPRD.
+Firstly, it is necessary to import z3py and GCPD.
 ```
 from z3 import *
 from road_gen import *